 Australian baritone John Bernays is a member of the Royal Opera Chorus, which he joined in 2002.
-His many solo roles with The Royal Opera have included Official Registrar and Prince Yamadori (Madama Butterfly), Chernikovsky (Boris Godunov), Sergeant (Lady Macbeth of Mtsensk), Maître d’hôtel (La rondine), Third Inquisitor (Dom Sébastien, roi de Portugal), Musketeer (Cyrano de Bergerac), Third Gambler (The Gambler), Messenger (La traviata), Guard (Manon, Royal Opera Japan tour).
+His many solo roles with The Royal Opera have included Official Registrar and Prince Yamadori (Madama Butterfly), Chernikovsky (Boris Godunov), Sergeant (Lady Macbeth of Mtsensk), Maître d’hôtel (La rondine), Third Inquisitor (Dom Sébastien, roi de Portugal), Musketeer (Cyrano de Bergerac), Third Gambler (The Gambler), Messenger (La traviata), Monsieur Javelinot (Dialogues des Carmélites) and Guard (Manon, Royal Opera Japan tour).
 For The Royal Ballet he has sung the baritone solo in Requiem.

 Bernays was born in Queensland and studied at Queensland University and at New College, Oxford, where he sang with the choir.
-He has worked extensively as a freelance concert and opera artist, performing with companies such as with English Touring Opera, Kent Opera and Scottish Opera Go Round and at the Théâtre du Châtelet, Paris, and the Covent Garden and Salzburg festivals.
-His repertory includes Count Almaviva (Le nozze di Figaro), Guglielmo and Don Alfonso (Così fan tutte), Don Giovanni, Dandini (La Cenerentola), Le Dancaïre (Carmen), Marullo (Rigoletto), Don Fernando (Fidelio), Aeneas (Dido and Aeneas), Zorastro (Orlando), and, in Benjamin Britten’s Church Parables, the Traveller (Curlew River), the Astrologer (The Burning Fiery Furnace) and the Father (The Prodigal Son).
+He has worked extensively as a freelance concert and opera artist, performing with companies such as English Touring Opera, Kent Opera and Scottish Opera Go Round, at the Théâtre du Châtelet, Paris, and for the Covent Garden and Salzburg festivals.
+His repertory includes Count Almaviva (Le nozze di Figaro), Guglielmo and Don Alfonso (Così fan tutte), Don Giovanni, Dandini (La Cenerentola), Le Dancaïre (Carmen), Marullo (Rigoletto), Don Fernando (Fidelio), Aeneas (Dido and Aeneas), Zorastro (Orlando), and the Traveller (Curlew River), the Astrologer (The Burning Fiery Furnace) and the Father (The Prodigal Son) in Britten's Church Parables.